Build Query Pipelines

 A query can only be routed to a query pipeline that has no condition when that query pipeline is enforced by the search token or by the search interface.

-In the Coveo Cloud Administration Console, query pipelines are sorted alphabetically, and can’t be sorted by creation or last modification date.
-The actual order of evaluation of query pipeline conditions should thus be considered unpredictable, reinforcing the recommendation that you should set mutually exclusive query pipeline conditions.
+In the Coveo Administration Console, query pipelines are sorted alphabetically, and can’t be sorted by creation or last modification date.
+Therefore, the actual order of evaluation of query pipeline conditions should be considered unpredictable, reinforcing the recommendation that you should set mutually exclusive query pipeline conditions.

 Condition-Based Routing (Recommended)

 Condition-based routing is the most flexible query pipeline routing mechanism.
-This mechanism doesn’t normally require you to modify a single line of code; you can alter query pipeline routing rules by modifying conditions from the Coveo Cloud Administration Console (see Adding and Managing Query Pipeline Conditions).
+This mechanism doesn’t normally require you to modify a single line of code; you can alter query pipeline routing rules by modifying conditions from the Coveo Administration Console (see Manage Query Pipeline Conditions).

 Consider the following leading practices when using the condition-based query pipeline routing mechanism: